jedisct1/libsodium-doc/secret-key_cryptography/aead.md

 - By including a key identifier in the additional data
 - By including a 128-bit fixed string in the message and verifying it during the decryption process

+Libsodium's `secretstream` construction always authenticates an extra all-zero (minus 8 bits for the tag) block to ensure robustness.

 ## References

 * [Limits on Authenticated Encryption Use in TLS](http://www.isg.rhul.ac.uk/~kp/TLS-AEbounds.pdf)